Rajpreetcoder/rajpreetcoder.github.com/README.md

 #### On our  Day 6
 ##### I have auditorium section .
  ### 1. First Speaker of the Day is Mr. Harpal Singh Pannu
-#### He is very inspiring person in found so.
+#### He is very inspiring person i found.
 He is a full of knowledge embedded inside him.
 He is such from gem I ever seen.
 #### His life story inspire him alot.

 ### 2. After  interaction with the speaker then I have **UHV** class.

-### 3. After break we have interaction with **ANO NCC _Dr.
-Harwinder Singh** who tells us about the life of Ncc and motivate us
+### 3. After break we have interaction with **ANO NCC Dr.Harwinder Singh** who tells us about the life of Ncc and motivate us

 #### 4. After that we have interaction with ** Coordinator NSS Dr. Jasvir Singh Grewal** who tell us about how the Nss work and how Nss candidate contribute to nature and human life.